ds4dm/ecole/docs/howto/instances.rst

 Adapt Instance Generators
 -------------------------
-Instance generators only create instances for users to consume.
+An :py:class:`~ecole.typing.InstanceGenerator` only create instances for users to consume.
 Therefore, there is no constraints on how iterating over instance should be done, it is entirely up to the user.
 Using different data structure, such as lists, dictionaries, *etc.* is completely valid because environments never "*see*" generators, only the instances.